 Crude oil is one of the most actively traded commodities in the world.
-A raw material that is commonly extracted from Middle Eastern countries, it is used globally, as petroleum for travel and transportation purposes, but also as a component in producing consumer goods.
+A raw material that is commonly extracted from Middle Eastern countries, it is referred to as “black gold” and “the mother of all commodities”.
+Crude oil is used for manufacturing everything from plastics to petroleum, cosmetics to cars, and fabrics to pharmaceuticals.

 Trading within the oil markets can be a risky move, given the increased volatility throughout recent years.
 Where supply and demand is constantly changing, so is the price of oil.
 However, crude oil is a liquid commodity, meaning that it can be traded in large volumes and boasts a relatively tight spread of around 3.0 points on average.